 Lammas is a time of great abundance.
 Crops have had months to flourish and it's time for a bountiful harvest.
 And if you can barely grow a sprig of rosemary?
 No worries... you can harness the energy of the harvest for other things.

-Do an abundance ritual or spell to bring in more money, love, time, ease, energy, health... really anything that you want an abundance of.
+Do an abundance ritual or spell to bring in more money, love, time, ease, energy, health... really anything that you want more of.

 #3: Host a potluck dinner with friends and/or family.

-Show gratitude for your food, drink, family and friends... not everyone is so lucky to have the abundance of food on the table every night.
+Show gratitude for your food, drink, family, and friends... not everyone is so lucky to have an abundance of food on the table every night.
 Or friends to share it with!

 Our ancestors knew this because a bad harvest or a big storm would wipe out enough food to keep them hungry for months.
 It's incredibly likely that if you're reading this post, hunger isn't a problem for you.

 If it is, then celebrate and give thanks for what you do have.
-Gratitude and tapping into the energy of abundance only bring more of what we need.
+Gratitude and tapping into the energy of abundance will only bring more of what you need.

 #4: Shop at the farmers market

 One of the best ways to celebrate the seasons is to consume what's in season.
 Shopping at a farmer's market gets you outside with the sun on your skin and a soft breeze in your hair.